 The major aspect of hygiene that seems to concern people when backpacking is going to the bathroom.
 If you are very lucky you might find a pit toilet in the wilderness – but these are very few and far between (there was one in the Alpine Lakes area of Washington that had the best views ever for a bathroom stop!).

-For man hygiene considerations area little easier, especially on longer hikes and thru hikes.
-Taking a pee is usually no more than finding a semi secluded spot behind a tree and making sure you are obeying Leave No Trace principles.
-Nobody wants to be filtering water you just pee’d in.
+Hygiene considerations are a little easier, especially on longer hikes and thru-hikes.
+Taking a pee is usually no more than finding a semi-secluded spot behind a tree and making sure you are obeying Leave No Trace principles.
+Nobody wants to be filtering the water you just pee’d in.

 Tools of the trade for hygiene